 Who does your blood donation help?

 Blood donors are literal lifesavers.
 Thousands of people every day rely on the generosity of blood donors to keep them alive.
-To read stories about where your blood donation goes and who you help, visit the New York Blood Center website
+To read stories about where your blood donation goes and who you help, visit the New York Blood Center website.Who can give blood?

 If you are unable to give blood, you can still support this lifesaving cause.
 Host a blood drive, encourage your community to give blood, raise money for research focussing on blood donation, or donate your time and help out at your local donor center or blood drive.